 Here is why it is important to know about how your muscle fibers work:

 - If your goals include improving muscle definition or increasing levels of strength the only way to achieve this is by activating the type II motor units and muscle fibers.
 There is a common gym myth which mistakenly believes that developing muscle tone (“toning up”) is best achieved by using lighter weights for higher repetitions.
-It can be possible to achieve definition with lower weights but it requires doing a lot of repetitions until the muscle fatigues and can no longer contract – to understand more about reps follow this link.
+It can be possible to achieve definition with lower weights but it requires doing a lot of repetitions until the muscle fatigues and can no longer contract.
 Unless the exercise is performed to fatigue which occurs only after recruiting the type II fibers, it will not improve definition.
 However, if time is an issue using a heavier weight for fewer repetitions is an effective technique for stimulating growth and definition from the type II fibers.